syzkrash/skol/docs/arch.md

 - [ ] Supports built-in functions.
 - [ ] Supports generic functions.

-### Simulator

-Likely will be removed in favor of a proper interpreter.

 ### IR

 - [ ] Can be constructed from any valid AST.